palman22-hue/Emergent-Attractor-Framework/FullPaper/FullPaper.md

 **Definition 5 (Voluntary Alignment vs Forced Uniformity).**
 A system exhibits **voluntary alignment** when agents move toward an attractor through a combination of social interaction, attractor influence, and noise, while preserving variation.
 A system exhibits **forced uniformity** when agents are strongly and directly pushed toward a single state \(u\), with minimal opposing variation.
+Forced uniformity corresponds to a larger effective field strength  γ coercive ≈ 1γ coercive ≈1 and reduced or zero noise.
 ---

 ## Lemmas